shiquan/project_scripts_temp/projects/hla_typing/README.md

-Recently, I tried to genotyping the next generation sequencing data, and I think I could just write a program to convert the vcf file to fasta sequences and apply this pipeline to do typing.
+Recently, I tried to genotype the next generation sequencing data, and I think I could just write a program to convert the vcf file to fasta sequences and apply this pipeline to do it directly.
 I will update this protocol soon, please let me know if you have any comments or questions.